Key Stage 4 Options

 Level 4 - Qualifications equivalent to degree level.

-The vast majority of the courses offered at Blatchington Mill at KS4 are at level 2; these are mostly GCSEs but some level 2 BTECs are available too.
+The KS4 courses offered at Blatchington Mill are at levels 1 and 2; these are mostly GCSEs but some Technical and Vocational Awards are available too.

 5. Course Information and Structure

 Details of the courses offered and the way they are structured are available in our Options booklet link at the top of this page or from Firefly.
 Each student will also be given a paper copy.